jaketanda/Random-Image-Folder-to-Discord-Bot/README.md

 2. Change the names of the testfolders to whatever is desired -- these will be the command names.
   There can be an unlimited amount of folders.
 3. Add/set the names of the folders to config.json under the 'folder' array.
 4. Add your .png image files to the folders.
-They must be numbered sequentially starting from 1.
+They must be named as numbers sequentially starting from 1.
 5. Install the required packages by running `npm install`.
 6. Add the bot to your server using [this link](https://discordapi.com/permissions.html).
 5. Enjoy!